 More information about Panama is available on the Panama Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Changes in Panama’s government and tensions over the Canal led to the interruption of diplomatic relations several times during the 20th century.
 From 1987-1989, relations deteriorated sharply under the rule of Manuel Noriega.
 During Operation Just Cause in 1989, U.S. troops entered Panama and captured Noriega, who would not cede power following elections.
-Since the restoration of democracy, Panamanians have elected five presidents from three political parties in free and fair elections.
+Since the restoration of democracy, Panamanians have elected seven presidents from three political parties in free and fair elections.

 Panama’s location and role in global trade make its success vital to U.S. prosperity and national security.
 Panama’s key location along major land and sea transit routes makes it a critical partner in the interdiction of illegal drugs destined for the United States.
 While Panama’s economic growth rate is among the highest in the hemisphere, the country faces the challenge of making this growth more inclusive.
 It also faces added pressure for more fiscal transparency as it enforces recent anti-money laundering legislation.
 Increasing pressure from drug trafficking and organized criminal activity – including migrant smugglers – contributes to security problems that threaten to undermine Panamanian security, democratic institutions, and economic prosperity.
 Because of our shared history, cultural ties between both countries are strong.